Portrait of a Small Home

-Donna references an instance a few months into her mother’s stay that reinforced her belief that she made the right move.
+Donna references an instance that reinforced her belief that she made the right move.
 Donna had been noticing a change in her mom over several days and brought it to the attention of Robin, one of the nurses on Daisy.
 Donna recalls that Robin was very attentive to her concern and the two then discussed options to address the issue, which has since subsided.
 “I so appreciated her stopping everything she was doing to listen and problem-solve with me.
 As a daughter, that meant so much to me.”

 Michelle Bullock—a nurse leader in the neighborhood—believes that the practice of convivium has contributed to the development of greater relationships between staff members, elders, and their loved ones.
 However, she feels it goes beyond that.
 “It is the way we learned to do things,” she says, noting that the Daisy neighborhood staff was the first group to go through shahbaz training at St. John’s Home.
 “Because of that, we’ve had a vision, and we’ve run with it.”

 Michelle is quick to point out that although the dedication of the staff to the small homes mission and the support of administration have both played a pivotal role in creating this uniquely intimate setting, it all starts with those who choose to live on Daisy.
 “It is the elders that make this such a special place.
 I personally try to learn things about the people who live here so we can highlight them.
 We do everything we can to showcase them and make them feel important, because that’s exactly what they are.”